Pages from Willow’s book Paisley Pig & Friends: A Multicultural ABC (click images for larger views)

 Originally, the Guna painted or tattooed their bodies with various designs.
 When cloth became available in the 1700s, the Guna began sewing their clothing.
 For a while, the Guna traded coconuts with Japanese sailor merchants for fabric.

 The first Guna garment was made mostly of undyed material.
-It went down to mid-thigh and was finished along the bottome with a narrow band of colored material and sea shells.
+It went down to mid-thigh and was finished along the bottom with a narrow band of colored material and seashells.
 Over time, the band became wider and more colorful, until it filled the whole midsection of the shirt in the form of front and back panels.

 Usually, the two panels are made as a set and are a pretty close match.
 But sometimes a Guna woman will have some fun.
 For example, she may make a front panel showing a colorful fish, then let the back show the skeletal remains of an eaten fish!